ear-team/bambird/README.md

 If you find **bambird** usefull for your research, please consider citing it as:

-- Michaud, F.,  Sueur, J., Le Cesne, M., & Haupert, S. (2022).
-[Unsupervised classification to improve the quality of a bird song recording dataset](https://doi.org/xxx).
-Ecological Informatics, xx, xxx–xxx
+- Michaud, F.,  Sueur, J., Le Cesne, M., & Haupert, S. (2023).
+[Unsupervised classification to improve the quality of a bird song recording dataset](https://doi.org/10.1016/j.ecoinf.2022.101952).
+Ecological Informatics, 74, 101952

-## Contributions and bug report
+## Contributing

+Interested in contributing?
+Check out the contributing guidelines.
+Please note that this project is released with a Code of Conduct.
+By contributing to this project, you agree to abide by its terms.
 Improvements and new features are greatly appreciated.
 If you would like to contribute developing new features or making improvements to the available package, please refer to our [wiki](https://github.com/ear-team/bambird/wiki/How-to-contribute-to-bambird).
 Bug reports and especially tested patches may be submitted directly to the [bug tracker](https://github.com/ear-team/bambird/issues).

+## License

+`bambird` was created by Sylvain Haupert et Félix Michaud.
+It is licensed under the terms of the BSD 3-Clause license.

+## Credits

+`bambird` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).